 Game drives allow you to seek out widlife including desert lion, zebra, gemsbok, kudu and a number of other antelope species, as well as the desert-adapted giraffe that are the main draw here.
 You are encouraged to visit the GCF field centre to learn about their work with these endangered creatures, and with other wildlife in the region.
 You can also accompany researchers in the field by booking this in advance and paying a donation.
 Other activities include a half day tracking black rhino, and guided walks with the emphasis on smaller wildlife such as birds, and flora.
 Both Himba and Herero people live in this area and you are welcome to join a guide on a visit to a local village to learn about their daily lives and culture.

-Open: Hoanib Valley Camp is due to open in May 2018 and will be open year round.
+Open: Hoanib Valley Camp first opened in 2018 and is open year round.

 Location: The lodge is in the Hoanib River Valley, Kaokoland, in the north west of the country.
 The closest airstrip is Sesfontein, although there are plans to build the camp’s own airstrip.